Maks-Jago/SwiftUIKit/README.md

 # SwiftUIKit

-SwiftUI-Kit is a collection of useful extensions and utilities for SwiftUI.
+SwiftUIKit is a collection of useful extensions and utilities for SwiftUI.
 This library enhances SwiftUI development by providing a variety of view modifiers, UIKit wrappers, and additional functionalities.
 It includes components for handling UI appearance, user interactions, and more.

 ## Table of Contents